wernerturing/multi-delogo/docs/en/README.md

 Moreover, in a few cases even when a logo is detected, the result might not be correct: the start frame might be off by a few frames, perhaps only part of the logo has been detected, or some other feature of the video was incorrectly considered a logo.
 Therefore it's recommended to review the results before encoding the video.

+If there are already filters defined in the search interval you specified, you'll be asked whether ou really want to automatically search for logos.
+The filters already present will be ignored for purposes of the search, but they will not be removed, only new filters will be added.
+The only exception is if the automatic logo detector finds a logo starting at a frame that is already the start frame of an existing filter.
+In this case the filter for the automatically detected logo will overwrite the previous one.
+Because of this behavior, it is recommended to avoid searching for logos in intervals where there are filters already defined.

 ### Interrupting and continuing the logo detection

 It's possible to stop the logo detection by pressing the *Close* button.
 The logos already detected will not be lost.